ajstarks/svgo/README.markdown

 ## Package contents ##

 * svg.go:		Library
-* test-svgo:	Compiles the library, builds the clients and displays the results
 * newsvg:		Coding template command
 * svgdef.go:	Creates a SVG representation of the API
 * android.go:	The Android logo